On the most basic level, buildings are defined by ownership structure and how they’re used, such as a single-family home, condominium, or townhouse.

 Victorian is an architectural style referring to homes that have features of those from the Victorian era.
-A popular example of a Victorian-era home in the U.S. would be a Queen Anne-style home, which has an asymmetrical facade, featuring prominent front-facing gables, large overhanging eaves, and wraparound porches.
+A popular example of a Victorian-era home in the U.S. would be a Queen Anne-style home, which has an asymmetrical facade and features prominent front-facing gables, large overhanging eaves, and wraparound porches.

 This type of home is most common in the warmer weather states and resembles a villa.
-Based on Spanish and Italian architecture, Mediterranean-style homes have light-colored stucco exteriors, brightly tiled roofs, and courtyards or verandas.
+Based on Spanish and Italian architecture, Mediterranean-style homes have a light-colored stucco exterior, brightly tiled roofs, and courtyards or verandas.

 Other common types of houses

 Coachman or carriage house